onassar/TurtlePHP-ConfigPlugin/README.md

 TurtlePHP Config Plugin
 ===
-TurtlePHP configuration plugin which provides a standardized approach for storing and retrieving an application&#039;s configuration settings.
+TurtlePHP Configuration Plugin which provides a standardized approach for storing and retrieving an application&#039;s configuration settings.

 This plugin is most useful when used with the TurtlePHP